ni5arga/Reddit-DailyDigest-Bot/README.md

 ### Auto-running the script

 To make your Reddit Daily Digest Bot run automatically every 24 hours, you can use a scheduler like `cron` (on Unix-like systems) or Task Scheduler (on Windows).
-Here's how you can set up the automatic scheduling and instructions in Markdown format:
+Here's how you can set up the automatic scheduling :

 **Automate Script Execution Every 24 Hours**